Can Watermarking Large Language Models Prevent Copyrighted Text Generation and Hide Training Data?: Watermarking LLMs Prevents Copyrighted Text Generation

-In Figure~\ref{fig:verbatim_vary_strength} and Figure~\ref{fig:verbatim_vary_strength2} from Appendix~\ref{appendix-verbatim}, we study the influence of the strength of the watermark $\delta$ on the relative increase in both the minimum and average perplexity on the WikiMIA-32 training samples.
+In Figure~\ref{fig:verbatim_vary_strength}, as well as Figure~5 from the appendix, we study the influence of the strength of the watermark $\delta$ on the relative increase in both the minimum and average perplexity on the WikiMIA-32 training samples.
 In this experiment, we also consider a baseline of generating text freely to study the impact of watermarks on the quality of text relative to the impact on training samples' generation (here, perplexity is computed by an unwatermarked model).
 All the results are averaged over $5$ runs with different seeds for the watermark methods.
 In the case of free generation, we generate $100$ samples for $5$ different watermarking seeds and average the results.
 The length of the generated samples is up to $42$ tokens, which is approximately $32$ words in the benchmark (on a token-to-word ratio of $4:3$). \textbf{The results show an exponential increase in the perplexity of the training samples with the increase in watermark strength, while the generation quality is affected at a slower rate.} This suggests that even if there is a trade-off between protecting the generation of text memorized verbatim and generating high-quality text, \textbf{finding a suitable watermark strength for each particular application is possible}.
+Examples of generated samples at varying watermark strengths are provided in the appendix. \\